hkad98/mindsdb-gooddata-integration/TUTORIAL.md

 SELECT * FROM fdw_gooddata.demo.revenue_in_time;
 ```

-Now we are ready to create a predictor.
-We want to predict revenue for each category in time.
+Now we are ready to create a model for predicting revenue.
+We want to forecast revenue for each category in month-time granularity.
+The query below creates such a model.
-Month time granularity is used.
-We create a predictor using the following command:

 ```sql
 CREATE PREDICTOR mindsdb.forecast_revenue